SURGroup/UQpy/docs/source/surrogates/gpr.rst

 Constant Model
 """""""""""""""""""

+The :class:`.ConstantRegression` class is imported using the following command:

+>>> from UQpy.surrogates.gaussian_process.regression_models.ConstantRegression import ConstantRegression

 In Constant model, the regression model is assumed to take a constant value such that

 .. math:: f(\beta, x) = \beta_0